 Mark Fell: Intra

-Mark Fell’s new LP ‘Intra’, released by Boomkat Editions, is a rhythmic suite of pieces performed with Drumming Grupo De Percussão on the Sixxen metallophone system – a set of six microtonally tuned instruments originally conceived by Iannis Xenakis in 1976.
-The cover is printed with a copper metallic spot colour and the first 300 copies come in limited edition clear vinyl.
+Record sleeve design for Mark Fell’s LP ‘Intra’.
+Released by Boomkat Editions, ‘Intra’ is a rhythmic suite of pieces performed with Drumming Grupo De Percussão on the Sixxen metallophone system – a set of six microtonally tuned instruments originally conceived by Iannis Xenakis in 1976.
+The cover is printed with a copper metallic spot colour and the first 300 copies are limited edition clear vinyl.

 Void ( )